 - 1.3.1.
-The field will consist of 594mm x 594mm tiles, with differing pattern.
-The final selection of tiles and their arrangement will not be revealed until the day of the competition. - 1.3.2.
-There will be a minimum of 6 and a maximum of 12 tiles in a competition field. - 1.3.3.
-There are 12 different tile designs (see below).
+The field will consist of 594mm x 594mm tiles, with differing patterns.
+The final selection of tiles and their arrangement will not be revealed until the day of the competition.
+Competition tiles may be mounted on a hard backing material of any thickness. - 1.3.2.
+There will be a minimum of 4 tiles in a competition field. - 1.3.3.
+There are different tile designs (see examples below).
 Tile size has been selected so that each tile can be manufactured from an A1 sheet of paper (594x841) - 1.3.4.
-The background color of each tile is white with the line 15mm in width and black in colour. - 1.3.5.
+The background colour of each tile is white with the line 15mm in width and black in colour. - 1.3.5.
 All lines meet the edge of the tile halfway along its length. - 1.3.6.
 Shortcut markers are green and 40mm x 40mm in dimension and indicate the correct path to follow. - 1.3.7.
 The organising committee will make every possible attempt to ensure there are no 'bumps' between tiles although there may be slight deviations in height of up to 3mm.
 Competitors must be prepared to deal with these slight imperfections in height. - 1.3.8.
-Rescue: The tiles will be selected from Pool A only (see below), although competitors can expect tiles to be duplicated and/or omitted. - 1.3.9.
-Premier Rescue: The tiles and obstacles will be selected from both Pool A and Pool B, although competitors can expect tiles to be duplicated and/or omitted.
+Rescue: The tiles will be selected from Pool A only (see examples below), although competitors can expect tiles to be duplicated and/or omitted.
+Please note that for 2009, the speed bumps will be a part of the Rescue tile set. - 1.3.9.
+Premier Rescue: The tiles and obstacles will be selected from both Pool A and Pool B, although competitors can expect tiles to be duplicated and/ or omitted.